RosettaCommons/demos/tutorials/full_atom_vs_centroid/README.md

 * How to convert your structure from one representation to the other
 * How to identify when a protocol requires a particular representation and you have provided the other one

-Need for a reduced represenation
+Need for a reduced representation
 --------------------------------
 In an ideal world with infinite time and computer power, we could perform all of our simulations with all atoms.
 In practice, trying to perform extensive backbone sampling while including all side chain atoms is impractical at best.